 - Use decoy eggs or golf balls to teach hens where to lay eggs.

-- Clean and refill nest boxes with straw every daily or as needed.
+- Clean and refill nest boxes with straw every day or as needed.